Brazil

 Sustainable Cocoa and Cattle Production

-The value chains are being analysed regarding the status of their producers in terms of legality, traceability and being deforestation-free.
+The value chains are being analysed regarding the status of their producers in terms of legality, traceability, and being deforestation-free.
 Smallholders, especially women and youth, are empowered to adopt sustainable cocoa and cattle farming practices in alignment with national goals.

 Capacity Building and Training